KalaayPT/Profit-Taker-Guide/advanced/welcome.md

 Use the menus on the left and right to navigate through the sections and explore different facets of the Profit-Taker fight.
 All of the expected navigation options like going back and forth after clicking on a link should work.

-Hovering over links to get a preview of the page also works.
-Will only show the correct heading when linking to a page instead of a heading inside a page.
 :::tip Note:
 All the Videos in the Guide are paused by default, and you can click to play/pause them.
 All of the Videos are also muted by default so don't worry about sound.
 :::